 Mechanical leaf shutters were manufactured in Europe by Deckel/Compur/Prontor and until the 1990s by Gitzo in France.
 In Japan, Nidec Copal and Seiko/Seikosha were the most important manufacturers of leaf shutters.
 The last independent manufacturer of purely mechanical leaf shutters was Nidec Copal.
 The production of classic mechanical leaf shutters has since been discontinued.
 A transfer of the production by third parties failed due to the condition of the tools.
 Mechanical leaf shutters are no longer in production.
 Remaining stocks, however, are still available for some time.

 The leaf shutters installed in lenses for medium format cameras today come from exclusive productions for the respective manufacturers.
-Sinar produces the eShutter with a shortest shutter speed of 1/125 second and the eShutter 250 with a shortest shutter speed of 1/250 second, which are also used by Rodenstock under its own name in Rodenstock lenses.
+Sinar produces the eShutter with a shortest shutter speed of 1/125 second and the eShutter 250 with a fastest shutter speed of 1/250 second, which are also used by Rodenstock under its own name in Rodenstock lenses.
 Sinar offers the eControl control unit for its electromagnetical eShutter, which allows the eShutter to be used anywhere and without a computer.
 This makes it easier to use outside the studio.
 The Sinar eControl is the successor of the eShutter Control, which was introduced in 2012.
 Power is supplied by a rechargeable and replaceable lithium-ion battery.
 In contrast to the shutter, the control unit can be easily exchanged between different lenses.
 The respective lens is automatically recognized by the eControl and shown on the display.
 The desired aperture and exposure time can be set using a multifunctional wheel by turning and clicking.
-ALPA will introduce its own solution in 2018.

 A technical alternative to the leaf shutter is the so-called focal-plane shutter.
 It is not installed in the lens, but in the camera body and therefore behind the lens.
 This was the reason for his popularity with the advent of camera systems with interchangeable lenses.
 The first focal-plane shutters were so-called cloth shutters, as they are still used in analog Leica M cameras today.
 Here a textile roller blind consisting of two closing curtains is moved horizontally.
 The sync speed is also in this case exactly the time in which the shutter is fully open.
 With faster shutter speeds, only one gap between the two curtains is released at a time ("scanning slit").
 In newer focal-plane shutter models, the textile was replaced by thin metal foils.
 Later metal lamellas were used instead of roller blinds.